gfischette/webscrapingproject/README.md

 There were a few unexpected problems I ran into.

 1. The first problem was figuring out how to properly get the information into the CSV file.
-While the scraping functions worked, I originally was trying to put all the information into one list, instead of one list for each player into a list containing all the lists.
+While the scraping functions worked, I originally was trying to put all the information into one list, instead of making one list for each player and putting all of those into a list containing all the lists.
 This was an easy fix once I realized my mistake, as I just needed to create another list and append the information lists to that one.

 2. The second problem I ran into was with the for loop in the get_baseball_football_rows function.
 For the other functions, I was able to find a relatively easy overarching HTML element that contained the other elements I needed.
 This way I could find all the information I needed in one for loop, which was necessary for getting all the information into individual lists.
 Yet, for the baseball and football roster pages, I could not find one overarching element that worked well.
 This took me the longest to figure out, as I had to go back and look at how I could format for loops differently __(in range vs. in a specific list)__ to make the loop run to produce all the lists I needed.
 I was able to implement that loop into my code and the function ran successfully.